František Brůna

-František Brůna (13 October 1944 in Dolní Kralovice – 24 April 2017) was a Czechoslovak handball player who competed in the 1972 Summer Olympics.
+František Brůna (13 October 1944 in Dolní Kralovice – 24 April 2017) was a Czech handball player who competed for Czechoslovakia in the 1972 Summer Olympics.

 He was part of the Czechoslovak team which won the silver medal at the Munich Games.
 He played two matches and scored three goals.

 Before that, he won the bronze medal at 1964 World Championship and gold medal at 1967 World Championship.

 He died in April 2017 in Benešov at age of 72.